 - Audiences only want to see viral-worthy content on your social media feeds.
 Nope.

-- You need an influencer or someone interesting representing your brand.
+- You need an influencer or someone interesting to represent your brand.
 No Ma’am, you don’t.

 All of these myths will discourage you from performing at all.
 Let me share some truths I have learned about consumers and social media.